GEO vs SEO - What's the Difference and Do You Need Both?

 Where they overlap

-GEO and SEO share several foundations: both need clear content structure, quality writing, E-E-A-T signals (expertise, experience, authoritativeness, trustworthiness), schema markup, and mobile-friendly, fast-loading pages.
-A well-optimised page for SEO is already 60-70% of the way to being well-optimised for GEO.
-The gap is in the final 30% — entity clarity, answer capsules, AI crawler access, and brand building across platforms.
+GEO and SEO share several foundations.
+Both need clear content structure, quality writing, E-E-A-T signals, schema markup, and fast mobile-friendly pages.
+A well-optimised SEO page is already 60-70% ready for GEO.
+The remaining 30% covers entity clarity, answer capsules, AI crawler access, and cross-platform brand building.

 What GEO requires that SEO doesn't

-- Answer capsules — 40-60 word self-contained factual blocks after every heading.
-This is the #1 format AI engines extract.
+- Answer capsules - 40-60 word self-contained factual blocks after every heading.
+One of the formats AI engines extract most readily.

-- Speakable schema — marks extractable sections.
-Used by fewer than 10% of websites.
-127% citation increase.
+- Speakable markup - marks extractable sections.
+Used by fewer than 10% of websites, so it is a first-mover opportunity.

-- AI crawler access — GPTBot, ClaudeBot, PerplexityBot in robots.txt.
-23% of UK sites block these.
+- AI crawler access - GPTBot, ClaudeBot, PerplexityBot in robots.txt.
+Many sites block these without realising it.

 - Bing optimisation - ChatGPT indexes from Bing, not Google.
 Most SEO agencies ignore Bing entirely.